Compare pet insurance options for your dog and cover up to 80% of veterinary bills.

-In many cases, the routine care extra, starting from a few dollars a month, is surprisingly good value.
-Most dog owners are easily able to use the full routine care limits every year, and it will often save you more than it costs.
-Check what’s covered by this option, ask your insurer how much it costs, and you can see exactly how much it’s worth.
+In many cases, the routine care extra, which generally starts at a few dollars a month, can be surprisingly good value.
+Most dog owners are easily able to use the full routine care limits every year, and it can often save you more than it costs.
+Check what’s covered by this option, ask your insurer how much it costs, and you can decide exactly how much it’s worth for your situation.

-The relatively low routine care limits mean it generally won’t save a lot per year, but it does help.
+The relatively low routine care limits mean that it generally won’t save a lot per year, but it could help.
 Unusually, many insurers are willing to pay out more on routine care than they’re making from it.
 Other good things to know:

 - Proper routine care means you’re less likely to make a claim later.
 This is good for the insurer and good for you.

 - Routine care is often only available with the more expensive comprehensive policies.

 Are there any additional benefits?

 Many policies will also cover the cost of emergency boarding if you’re hospitalised and essential euthanasia if it’s the most humane course of action.
 You can also find policies that offer tick paralysis benefits to help you out if a paralysis tick bites your dog.
 It can also offer overseas pet health cover to cover your pet outside of Australia.
 These are separate additional benefits and should not be confused with routine care cover.

 The right insurance policy for you is one that’s affordable for you and delivers an appropriate level of cover.
 Unsurprisingly, the more cover you get, the more a policy will typically cost.
 The most comprehensive policies will naturally provide the highest level of cover, but may not always be an option.
 These are generally the levels of pet insurance available:

 - Accident cover.
 If you can’t afford a high level of cover, you can choose a basic accident-only policy to help cover the unexpected injuries your dog may suffer as a result of an accident.
 These policies will not cover illnesses or diseases.